 Everyone followed his gaze.
 A variety of expressions erupted.

-"Oh my god," Dawn said, nearly crying.
+"Oh my God," Dawn said, nearly crying.

 "Buffy!"
 Willow, unable to contain her excitement, ran to her.
 "You're really back."

 "Yep," she said, trying out her new voice.
 It wasn't scratchy or weak, just the same as it always was.
-Buffy took the last four steps quickly and found herself caught up in Willow's hug.
+She took the last four steps quickly and found herself caught up in Willow's hug.
 "Miss me?"